- What Is Due Diligence?

 The cash flow statement summarizes the amount of cash and cash equivalents entering and leaving the business in a given period.

 In other words, it shows whether all the revenues booked on the income statement have been collected.
-It measures how well a company manages its cash position so that it can pay its debt obligations and fund its operating expenses.
+It measures a company's ability to pay debts and cover expenses with its cash position.
 And it shows this more clearly than the income statement does.

 For example, the income statement includes items like depreciation expense, which doesn’t have an actual cash flow associated with it.
 Depreciation simply allocates the cost of an asset over its useful life.